top of page

 · "Lift and shift" is a strategy for migrating a workload to the cloud without redesigning the application or making code changes.
 Also called rehosting.

-· Cloud optimized is a strategy for migrating to the cloud by refactoring an application to take advantage of cloud-native features and capabilities.
+· Cloud optimisation is a strategy for migrating to the cloud by refactoring an application to take advantage of cloud-native features and capabilities.

 The output from this flowchart is a starting point for consideration.
 Next, perform a more detailed evaluation of the service to see if it meets your needs.

-This article includes several tables which may help you to make these tradeoff decisions.
+This article includes several tables that may help you make these tradeoff decisions.
 Based on this analysis, you may find that the initial candidate isn't suitable for your particular application or workload.
-In that case, expand your analysis to include other compute services.
+In that case, expand your analysis to include other computing services.

 Understand the basic features